yor42/TheOneSmeagle/README.md

     * View how much water is in a Cauldron
     * View what disk is playing in a Jukebox
     * View a paintings name
-* Updated gradle version from 2.7 to 3.1
+* Updated gradle version from 2.7 to 4.1
+* View more infomation with the Creative Probe
+* New theme presets
+   * Jade: based on the [mod](https://www.curseforge.com/minecraft/mc-mods/jade) of the same name
+   * Crazy: please don't use this, your eyeballs will thank me.
+   * Soft Pastels: WIP
+   * Ocean Blue: colors of the ocean will relax you
+* New config options:
+   * showDebugUUID (Defualt: False) If you want to see the UUID of a NPC with the Creative Probe
+   * probeNoteStackSize (Defualt: 1) Change the stack size of the One Probe Read Me.
 * Replaced the hardcoded strings with lanugague translatable versions
 * Updated ru_ru.lang (By: @bigenergy)
 * New en_ud.lang
 * New uk_ua.lang (By: @SKZGx)
 * New zh_tw.lang (By: @HJ-zhtw)
+* Javadoc's for the random methods lying around to make working easier
+* Many Progress Bars for slower computers (Almost impossible to see if you have a mid-teir computer)

-Note: Languages other than english are not fully translated, feel free to submit a PR
+Note: Languages other than english many not be fully translated, feel free to submit a PR

 ***